New Zealand Law Society - By the numbers

 By the numbers

-The survey showed that only 36% of senior legal roles were held by women in 2021.
-The proportion of women in the General Counsel/ Chief Legal Advisor role is higher, at 58%, and the percentage of women salaried partners in the survey was just over 50% in 2021.
-Women made up 47% of directors.
-However, it remains the case that only around a third of equity partners are women.
+The survey showed that only 36% of senior legal roles were held by women in 2023.
+The proportion of women in the General Counsel/ Chief Legal Advisor role is higher, at 67%, and the percentage of women salaried partners in the survey continues to be close to 50% in 2023.
+However, it remains the case that only around a third of equity partners are women, and women at GEC law firms responding to the 2023 survey represented only 30% of directors.

 This demonstrates some progress, but highlights the continued need for work on this issue if the profession is to keep its more experienced women lawyers and see them advance to the most senior levels.